goblin-ogm/aiogremlin/CONTRIBUTING.md

 ### Deploying to Pypi

 1. Ensure version number in setup.py is correct.
+Note this is updated in both the version property and the download url.
 2. Make sure any outstanding commits are pushed.
 3. If a dist/ folder exists delete it.
 4. Compile source distribution with `python setup.py sdist`